About the Sustainability Dual Major (SDM)

 With a sustainability dual major, you are prepared not only for specific careers in sustainability but also to add value to a position within your primary field.
 For more details, click here.

-Degree Requirements: SUST consists of 32 credits, including 3 core SUST courses and 5 electives.
+Sustainability dual major students must take 32 credits, which consists of 3 core SUST courses and 5 electives.

-Students are required to take three (3) SUST courses (in order)
+Students are required to take the following three (3) SUST courses (in order):

-- SUST 401: Surveying Sustainability – offered every fall and spring semester (link to a sample syllabus that contains basic info about course objectives and schedule)
+- SUST 401: Surveying Sustainability – offered every fall and spring semester (Click here for a sample syllabus.
+Please note that this course may change from year to year)

-- SUST 501: Sustainability Perspectives & Methods – offered every fall semester (link to a sample syllabus that contains basic info about course objectives and schedule)
+- SUST 501: Sustainability Perspectives & Methods – Writing Intensive as of Fall 2017 – offered every fall semester (Click here for a sample syllabus.
+Please note that this course may change from year to year)

-- SUST 750: Sustainability Capstone – offered every spring semester
+- SUST 750: Sustainability Capstone – Writing Intensive as of Fall 2017 – offered every spring semester

 Students must choose five elective courses to complete the remaining 20 credits for the dual major.
 All SUST majors will take at least one elective from the natural & biological sciences list, and at least one from the social science and humanities list.
 Approved electives are posted below – and the list is still growing!